saralenehan/au-components/payment_method.md

 {{party 2}} authorises {{party 1}} to effect payment for the Services via {{automated payment}} every {{auto pay period}}.

-### There will be an initial deposit then payment on completion.
+### There's a deposit and a payment on completion.

 {{party 1}} will issue {{party 2}} with an invoice:
 - for a non-refundable deposit of {{deposit amount}} before commencing the Services; and